ninomirabile/MicroShell/PIPELINE_GUIDE.md

 - Example files: `shell-a11y-report.html`, `dashboard-a11y-report.html`, etc.
 - This is due to upstream changes: axe-core/cli v4+ only supports HTML/CSV output in the open source version.

+> **Note:**
+> The accessibility test job is currently **disabled in CI** because the open source axe-core/cli no longer reliably supports machine-readable output (JSON/HTML) in CI environments.
+If you need to run accessibility checks, you can do so locally using `@axe-core/cli` or Lighthouse and review the results manually.

 ---

 ## How to Re-enable Advanced Features